-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.
+This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
+The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.

-Margaret Wilson
+Signature: Margaret Wilson

 State Medicaid Director or Designee

-Sep 4, 2018
+Submission Date: Sep 4, 2018

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Snyder
+Last Name: Snyder

-Drew
+First Name: Drew

-Executive Director
+Title: Executive Director

-Mississippi Division of Medicaid
+Agency: Mississippi Division of Medicaid

+Address:

-Address: ress: 550 High Street, Suite 1000
+Address 2: 550 High Street, Suite 1000

-Address 2:

 City:

+-- --- -- --

 Jackson

 State: Mississippi

+Zip:

-Zip: 39201
+39201

+Phone:

-Phone: (601) 359-9562 Ext: TTY
+i none.
+(601) 359-9562

+(001) 507 7502

+Fax:

-Fax: (601) 359-6294
+(601) 359-6294

+E-mail:

-E-mail: Attachments Drew.Snyder@medicaid.m ıs.gov
+Attachments Drew.Snyder@medicaid.ms.gov

-Replacing an a Combining wai Splitting one w Eliminating a s Adding or decr Adding or decr Reducing the u Adding new, or Making any ch under 1915(c) or Making any ch o any of the following changes to pproved waiver with this waivers. vaiver into two waivers. service. reasing an individual cost limit reasing limits to a service or a service or a conduplicated count of participar decreasing, a limitation on the t pertaining to eligibility. set of services, as specified in Appendix C. ants (Factor C). he number of participants served at any point in time. he participants losing eligibility or being transferred to another waiver

-Ĉ.
+2.1.1.1.
+Just @monourourouro

+Attachment #1: Transit

+Check the box next to any y of the following changes from the current t approved waiver.
+Check all boxes that apply.

+□ Replacing an appro oved waiver with this waiver.

+Combining waivers Combining waivers.

+□ Splitting one waiver into two waivers.

+Eliminating a service.

+Adding or decreasing an individual cost limit pertaining to eligibility.

+Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

+Reducing the unduplicated count of participants (Factor C).

+Adding new, or decreasing, a limitation on the number of participants served at any point in time.

+□ Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

+□ Making any changes that could result in reduced services to participants.

+Specify the transition plan for the waiver: